Site logo

 Source

 The hymn is written in sapphic stanzas and the editors and commentators have noted its high quality (Blume 1897, 231; Pérez de Urbel 1926, 117).
 Pérez de Urbel believed that the hymn might have been composed in the 4th or 5th century in Visigothic Gaul, and even proposed that its author was Ausonius.
-Szöverffy (1998, 18–20) agrees to the 5th century dating and notes that the hymn 'is worthy to be called an heir of the Prudentian hymn tradition'.
+Szöverffy (1998, 18–20) agrees with the 5th c. dating and notes that the hymn 'is worthy to be called an heir of the Prudentian hymn tradition'.

 The hymn is transmitted in

-Psalmi Cantica et Hymni, Biblioteca Nacional in Madrid, ms. 10001 (9th–11th c.); in Codex Emilianensis, Biblioteca de la Real Academia de la Historia 30 (10th c.), with a lacuna in verses 1–11; Alia Officia Toletana, British Library, ms. 30845 (11th c., omits verses 1–4); and Psalmi Cantica et Hymni, British Library, ms. 30851.
-The hymn is also recorded in the tenth-century hymnary from Moissac (Dreves 1888: 89) so it was known also in the Gallic liturgical tradition.
+Psalmi Cantica et Hymni, Biblioteca Nacional in Madrid, ms. 10001 (9th/11th c.); in Codex Emilianensis, Biblioteca de la Real Academia de la Historia 30 (10th c.), with a lacuna in verses 1–11; Alia Officia Toletana, British Library, ms. 30845 (11th c., omits verses 1–4); and Psalmi Cantica et Hymni, British Library, ms. 30851 (11th c.).
+The hymn is also recorded in the 10th c. hymnary from Moissac (Dreves 1888: 89), so it was known also in the Gallic liturgical tradition.

 Bibliography